franklx/petite-vue/README.md

 - `v-scope`
 - `v-effect`
 - `@vue:mounted` & `@vue:unmounted` events
+- `$root` refer to component root element

 ### Has Different Behavior

-- In expressions, `$el` points to the current element the directive is bound to (instead of component root element)
+- In expressions, `$el` points to the current element the directive is bound to (instead of component root element which can be accessed by `$root`)
 - `createApp()` accepts global state instead of a component
 - Components are simplified into object-returning functions
 - Custom directives have a different interface